discord-tickets/docs/docs/self-hosting/installation/docker.md

 8. Change this to your server's external IP address, or a domain name that points to it.
 9. If you are using a reverse proxy, set this to `#!yaml true`.
 10. You can add more users by separating them with commas (e.g. `#!yaml 319467558166069248,123456789012345678`)
-11. Optionally, change the container's timezone so the log timestamps are correct for you
+11. If the container's timezone doesn't match the host (e.g. because it is a Windows host), you can uncomment and change the TZ variable.

 #### Creating the Discord application